Oscare96/end-point-pipeline/README.md

 - **GitHub Integration**: this plugin integrates GitHub into Jenkins
 - **Docker Pipeline**: this plugin helps to build and use Docker containers from pipelines
 - **Pipeline AWS Steps**: this plugin adds Jenkins pipeline steps to interact with the AWS API.
+- **Docker, Docker Pipeline, Docker API, docker-build-step**: To run a docker container from a python image in which the script will be run

 Steps to run our script